 Like I said, you can cook SO MUCH in it.

-Mostly I make things that are crispy, like bacon (my favorite method to cook it–so fast, and hardly any mess), grilled cheese, french fries (fresh or frozen), hashbrowns (fresh or frozen), any frozen appetizers (or for moms out there–chicken nuggets in minutes!), I LOVE to make crunchy tacos, taquitos, toasted sandwiches, crispy brussels sprouts or broccoli, quesadillas, chicken wings.
+Mostly I make things that are crispy, like bacon (my favorite method to cook it–so fast, and hardly any mess), grilled cheese, french fries (fresh or frozen), hashbrowns (fresh or frozen), any frozen appetizers (or for moms out there–chicken nuggets in minutes!), I LOVE to make crunchy tacos, taquitos, toasted sandwiches, crispy brussels sprouts or broccoli, quesadillas, fried chicken wings.
 Anything with a breading is great in an air fryer–think chicken parm, pork chops, etc. (You can make the breading as healthy as you like–whether you’re gluten-free, paleo, etc.)

 Also, it is a game-changer for takeout.
 I spent almost a year eating sad soggy delivery french fries and wings.
 Yes, you can re-crisp them in the oven or cast-iron, but this does it in minutes, and makes takeout taste fresh out of the kitchen again.